superfluidity/RDCL3D/README.md

 RDCL 3D is a web framework for the design of NFV services and components.
 The framework allows editing, validating, visualizing the descriptors of services and components both textually and graphically.

+The platform is designed with a modular approach, allowing developers to “plug in” the support for new models (project types).
+Currently supported project types are:

+* ETSI Release 2 NS and VNF descriptors
+* TOSCA Simple Profile for NFV
+* Click modular router configurations
+* Superfluidity-ETSI (ETSI R2 + Click)

-Later in this README you will find the instructions on how to install and run RDCL 3D.
+Hereafter in this README you will find the instructions on how to install and run RDCL 3D.

+A demo version of RDCL 3D is online [here](http://rdcl-demo.netgroup.uniroma2.it/).

 Documentation is available in the docs folder of this repository.

 ## Community